-- 2 tsp dried lavender plus extra for sprinkling on top if desired
+- 2 teaspoon dried lavender plus extra for sprinkling on top if desired

-- 8 tbsp unsalted butter frozen and grated
+- 8 tablespoon unsalted butter frozen and grated

 - 1 egg

-- 1 tbsp coarse or sanding sugar for the tops of the scones, optional
+- 1 tablespoon coarse or sanding sugar for the tops of the scones, optional

 - ¾ cup powdered sugar

 - 3-4 tablespoon heavy cream